Tailor Your Bachelor’s in Family and Consumer Science

 A degree in Family and Consumer Sciences will give you a comprehensive body of knowledge to help people make informed decisions about their well-being and relationships.
 You’ll develop the research skills necessary to develop and share resources to achieve optimal quality of life.

 Today’s Family and Consumer Sciences profession is about making a difference in the lives of others.
-Ours is an interdepartmental program with an interdisciplinary study that includes the following subjects:

 One Degree - Two Options